 - Dogs with small noses are better at focusing on objects within a shorter range and can read details.

-Your dog’s eyes can tell you a lot about their health.
+Your dog’s eyes can tell you a lot about a dog’s eye health.
 This is why it is very important to check for a few signs from time to time to ensure that they are doing fine health-wise.
-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), there are nine factors that you should check.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), there are nine factors that you should check to keep on top of your dog’s eye health.

-- In an area with sufficient light, investigate your canine’s eyes.
+- In an area with sufficient light, investigate your canine’s eyes to investigate your dog’s eye health.
 They ought to be clear and brilliant and the white region around the eye ought to be white.
 The pupils of each eye should be of similar size and should be free from tearing, or release of fluid from the outside layer in the corners.
 If you see darkness, yellowish whites, inconsistent in the size of the pupil, or a noticeable third eyelid, take your canine to the veterinarian.

 - Avoid any product that can irritate your dog’s eyes.
 Some sprays and shampoos can be uncomfortable for their eyes.
 Make sure to cover and protect their eyes while using these products.